KnezIker/CNN/README.md

 	sw	a5,-32(s0)     # Store value of the loop counter (k) on the stack
 ```

-.L96 is a little bit different because it has to:<br>
+.L96 is slightly different because it has to perform the following tasks:<br>
-Same work as other for loops:
+Same tasks as other for loops:
-- Set g for loop boundaries
+- Set the boundaries for the g loop
-- Increment k counter
+- Increment the k counter

-Additional work:
+Additional tasks:
-- Calculate address of LOB[i]
+- Calculate the address of LOB[i]
 - Sum tmp and LOB[i]
-- Calculate address of LOC[i][j][k]
+- Calculate the address of LOC[i][j][k]
-- Call ReLu function
+- Call the ReLU function

-Now this is standard procedure when dealing with tensors, but there is a lot of instructions here that could be accelerated in some dedicated hardware accelerator.
-Also .L96 code is directly above .L95 code.
+This is a standard procedure when working with tensors, but many of these instructions could be accelerated using dedicated hardware.
+Additionally, the .L96 code is located directly above .L95.
-However this still isn't the end of code.
-Before .L96 goes trough any of code mentioned above, it goes trouth .L99 loop.<br>
+However, this is still not the end of the code.
+Before .L96 executes any of the operations mentioned above, it first goes through the .L99 loop.<br>
 .L99 assembly code:
 ```assembly
 .L99:
 	sw	zero,-40(s0)      # Initialize loop counter u = 0) on the stack
 	j	.L97              # jump to .L97
 ```
-This code initializes u counter to 0 and jumps to .L97<br>
+This code initializes the u counter to 0 and jumps to .L97<br>
 .L97 assembly code:
 ```assembly
 .L97: